ENG517/Procedure/johnsona/replacewifirouter.md

 ## What You'll Need

 - A new Synology WRX560 Wi-Fi Router
-- An ISP Modem (current or replacement)
+- An ISP Modem
-- An AC Power Adapter (replacement)
+- An AC Power Adapter
-- An RJ-45 LAN Cable (current or replacement)
+- An RJ-45 LAN Cable
 - A working outlet
 - A device for set-up (phone, laptop, desktop, etc.)